Rent a car for a road trip, or drive your own? 5 things to consider

 Rental costs

-The average rental cost $42 a day in Q2 2024, with most travelers looking for four-day rentals, according to travel site Hopper.
+The average rental cost $42 a day in the second quarter of 2024, with most travelers looking for four-day rentals, according to travel site Hopper.

 The daily rate can be higher or lower based on factors like rental company, car type, and pickup and drop-off location.